Cohort Query Tools

-A: You can search the Mount Sinai Data Warehouse (MSDW) to identify eligible cohorts by using one of our de-identified self-service tools: the Cohort Query Tool (CQT), i2b2, TriNetX, or OMOP/OHDSI.
-You can learn more about the tools here: https://msdw.mountsinai.org/
+A: You can search the Mount Sinai Data Warehouse (MSDW) to identify eligible cohorts by using one of our de-identified self-service tools: Leaf, ATLAS, or TriNetX.
+Each tool has an accompanying tutorial for use.
+Click here to learn more.

 A: The data in the MSDW is refreshed nightly.